Make Your Next Trip Extraordinary

 Don’t miss

 Mekong Delta, Vietnam.
 Many people have heard that Saigon (the French district of Ho Chi Minh City) is boring and not worth a visit, but in fact it’s one of Asia’s most civilized cities, and it’s small enough that you can see it all in a day.
 If you have more time, make the three-and-a-half-hour drive to Can Tho, the biggest city in the Mekong Delta (Asia’s breadbasket), and the next morning experience a real floating market—not staged like you’ll find in Thailand.
-Delta folks are the friendliest in the country, with an outstanding variety of cuisines and regional dishes.
+Delta folks are among the friendliest in the country, and the region offers an outstanding variety of cuisines.

 Hidden gem

 Southern Laos, a paradise known as “Four Thousand Islands.”
-With the arrival of quality accommodations such as the River Resort in Champasak, visiting the mysterious pre-Angkorian tenth-century temple of Vat Phou, the islands of Don Khong and Don Khone, the Tad Somphamit (Liphi) waterfall, the famed Irrawaddy River dolphins, and the other attractions of the region is now a lot more comfortable.
-See it now, before word gets out!
+With the arrival of quality accommodations such as the River Resort in Champasak, visiting the mysterious pre-Angkorian 10th-century temple of Vat Phou, the islands of Don Khong and Don Khone, the Tad Somphamit (Liphi) waterfall, the famed Irrawaddy River dolphins, and the other attractions of the region is now a lot more comfortable.
+Spend a day visiting the Bolaven Plateau, where Laos’ best coffee is grown, and observe authentic hill tribe culture.

 Cheap thrill